 - This process is time consuming but will create the authentic gelato texture.
 If you prefer, you can simply blend all ingredients in a blender or food processor and pour in to an ice cream maker to create strawberry ice cream.

-Have you ever had Gelato?
-What was your favorite flavor?
+Do you love Gelato?
+What is your favorite flavor?
+Share below!